jpuritz/dDocent/tutorials/Filtering Tutorial.md

 To make this file more manageable, let's start by applying three step filter.
 We are going to only keep variants that have been successfully genotyped in
 50% of individuals, a minimum quality score of 30, and a minor allele count of 3.
 ```
-vcftools --gzvcf raw.vcf.gz --geno 0.5 --mac 3 --minQ 30 --recode --recode-INFO-all --out raw.g5mac3
+vcftools --gzvcf raw.vcf.gz --max-missing 0.5 --mac 3 --minQ 30 --recode --recode-INFO-all --out raw.g5mac3
 ```
-In this code, we call vcftools, feed it a vcf file after the `--vcf` flag, `--geno 0.5` tells it to filter genotypes called below 50% (across all individuals) the `--mac 3` flag tells it to filter SNPs that have a minor allele count less than 3.
+In this code, we call vcftools, feed it a vcf file after the `--vcf` flag, `--max-missing 0.5` tells it to filter genotypes called below 50% (across all individuals) the `--mac 3` flag tells it to filter SNPs that have a minor allele count less than 3.
 This is relative to genotypes, so it has to be called in at least 1 homozygote and 1 heterozygote or 3 heterozygotes.
 The `--recode` flag tells the program to write a new vcf file with the filters, `--recode-INFO-all` keeps all the INFO flags from the old vcf file in the new one.